-- unless a capital grant is specifically ear-marked as being ring-fenced by the Scottish Government (e.g. Cycling, Walking & Safer Streets), all capital grant will be used to fund the overall capital programme; - General Capital Grant is not netted off specific projects within the Financial Plan, except where these are non-enhancing; - the balance of General Capital Grant is offset against the total net expenditure position of the Financial Plan; - the notified general capital grant level for 2017/18 of £12.259 million follows a reduction to reflect the final cost / funding position for the Brechin Flood Prevention project; - the £2.426 million general capital grant to be re-profiled from 2016/17 as highlighted at paragraph 4.1 above, has been assumed to be returned evenly over the 2 years 2018/19 and 2019/20; and - the assumed base capital grant level for 2018/19 onwards has been maintained in line with last year's affordability assessment at £10.0 million per annum, albeit that the buying power of that grant would be eroded over time through the impact of inflation.
+- unless a capital grant is specifically ear-marked as being ring-fenced by the Scottish Government (e.g. Cycling, Walking & Safer Streets), all capital grant will be used to fund the overall capital programme; - General Capital Grant is not netted off specific projects within the Financial Plan, except where these are non-enhancing; - the balance of General Capital Grant is offset against the total net expenditure position of the Financial Plan; - the assumed base capital grant level for 2017/18 onwards has been maintained in line with last year's affordability assessment at £10.0 million per annum, albeit that the buying power of that grant would be eroded over time through the impact of inflation. - the notified capital grant level for 2016/17 of £10.135 million has been reduced to reflect the expected grant adjustment in respect of the final cost / funding position for the Brechin Flood Prevention project as highlighted at paragraph 7.3.5 above.